Can social media impact my case?

 The Communications Act 2003

-The Communications Act 2003 criminalises online communication that is deemed grossly offence, indecent, obscene or menacing or that was sent with the intent of causing annoyance, inconvenience or needless anxiety.
+The Communications Act 2003 criminalises online communication that is deemed grossly offensive, indecent, obscene or menacing or that was sent with the intent of causing annoyance, inconvenience or needless anxiety.
 It is not uncommon for people to commit an offence under the Communications Act without even knowing it.
 Critics of the Act say that it is vague and incompatible with freedom of expression.
 Consequently, the Law Commission published a report recommending reform of the Communications Act.
 Before publishing anything online, you should reflect on it and satisfy yourself that it does not constitute a criminal offence.

 We couldn’t produce content about social media without asking you to follow us!
 If you would like to stay connected,